 While occasional anxiety is normal and at times a beneficial response when faced with a critical situation, it can become excessive and develop into a dangerous disorder.
 Anxiety-related disorders, in which the feelings of stress don’t subside and eventually interfere with daily life, aren’t uncommon.
 The National Institute of Mental Health estimates that over 18% of adults in the United States, or approximately 58 million people, are affected by an anxiety disorder.

 The pharmaceutical industry has developed several drugs to treat anxiety-related disorders, but many of them cause adverse, intolerable side effects or are highly addictive.
-Evidence from both preclinical and clinical studies suggests that cannabidiol (CBD) has powerful anti-anxiety properties and could be a viable, well-tolerated alternative for treating stress disorders.
+Evidence from both preclinical and clinical studies suggests that cannabidiol (CBD) has powerful anti-anxiety properties and could be a viable, well-tolerated treatment for stress disorders.

 What Human Studies Have Shown